Chinatown food gems

-7. Tang Kay Kee Fish Head Bee Hoon
+6. Tang Kay Kee Fish Head Bee Hoon

 Image credit: @tangkaykee

-Coming up with a new concept, hawker stall Tang Kay Kee serves up affordable lunch bowls!
-The Mixed ($5), which consists of stir-fried hor fun, pork slices, fish slices, battered enoki mushrooms, and sous-vide egg, is known to carry a strong wok hei.
-Another all-time-favourite is their Prawn Paste Chicken ($10).
+Hawker stall Tang Kay Kee‘s new concept at Hong Lim Food Centre serves up affordable lunch bowls!
+The Mixed ($5), which consists of stir-fried hor fun, pork slices, fish slices, vegetables, battered enoki mushrooms, and sous-vide egg, is known to carry a strong wok hei.
+Another all-time-favourite is their Har Cheong Gai (from $6).
 Unlike the usual har cheong gai that uses chicken wings, the ones at Tang Kay Kee come boneless and are served with their house-made mustard mayonnaise, which adds a sharp tangy note to the overall flavour.

 Address: 531A Upper Cross Street, #01-70, Hong Lim Market & Food Centre, Singapore 051531

-Opening hours: Mon 11am to 2pm, Tue-Fri 11am to 10:30pm, Sat-Sun 4pm to 10:30pm
+Opening hours: Mon 11am to 2.30pm, Tue-Fri 11am to 2.30pm, 5pm to 10pm, Sat-Sun 5pm to 10pm

 Tel: 8157 2641

-8. Ri Ri Hong Ma La Xiang Guo
+7. Ri Ri Hong Ma La Xiang Guo

 When asked about their favourite ma la stall, the most common answer I get from my friends is Ri Ri Hong Ma La Xiang Guo.
 Instead of charging by weight, they price your ma la based on the type of ingredients you pick.
 Vegetables, meat, and seafood set you back $1, $2, and $3 respectively.
-After picking your level of spiciness and ingredients, you can then tell the stall owners if you want your ma la soaked in sauce or stir-fried till dry.
+After picking your level of spiciness and ingredients, you can then tell the stall owners if you want your ma la in gravy, or stir-fried till dry.

-Address: 32 New Market Road, #01-042/052, People’s Park Food Centre, Singapore 050032
+Address: 32 New Market Road, #01-152, People’s Park Food Centre, Singapore 050032

-Opening hours: Daily 11am to 9pm
+Opening hours: Daily 10am to 9.30pm

-9. China Street Rickshaw Noodles
+8. China Street Rickshaw Noodles

 If you are ever on a tight budget, China Street Rickshaw Noodles is the place for you!
 With just $1 in your pocket, you can get yourself a bowl of noodles out of the variety they offer—la che mian, mee sua, economy noodles, and bee hoon.
 While the last three names are pretty direct, la che mian is actually a dish that comprises thick yellow noodles and a broth made up of ikan bilis, and topped with a dash of fried onions to enhance the dish’s flavour.

 Address: 1 Kadayanallur Street, #01-87, Maxwell Food Centre, Singapore 069184

-Opening hours: Sat-Thur 6:30am to 1:30pm
+Opening hours: Sun-Thurs 6:30am to 1:30pm

-10. Tong Heng
+9. Tong Heng

 Image credit: @_whatsuppunk